fkyprianou/deved-platform/content/blog/en/enhance-your-vonage-video-applications-with-audio-connector.md

 outdated: false
 replacement_url: ""
 ---
-Video communication has evolved rapidly over recent years, and there are lots of features these days for customising the video calling experience for users.
-Many of these features focus on manipulating the video feed, such as background replacement or background blur.
+Video communication has evolved rapidly over recent years, and there are many features these days for customizing the video calling experience for users.
+Many features focus on manipulating the video feed, such as background replacement or background blur.
 The audio component of a video call shouldn't be neglected though.
 The ability to work with audio feeds opens up a ton of possibilities for enhancing the overall user experience.
 If you're using Vonage's video API, then the Audio Connector feature is designed exactly for this purpose!

 ### What is Audio Connector?